 It also gives you time to explore the village, maybe try a currant wine and get a little bit of history along the way!

-It’s not common knowledge, but Slovakia is actually a very green country, with national parks, mountain ranges and these are all easily accessible from Bratislava city centre.
+It’s not common knowledge, but Slovakia is actually a very green country, with national parks, mountain ranges.
+These are all easily accessible from Bratislava city centre.

-You can book a treehouse for three/four people or it can be a romantic trip for two and it makes for the perfect eco-friendly experience.
+You can book a treehouse for three/four people or it can be a romantic trip for two.
+It makes for the perfect eco-friendly experience.

 There’s no electricity and only a dry toilet with no bathroom, so showers might need to be had someplace else!